Mari Mennel-Bell, JazzSLAM's Educator/pianist and

 The History of JazzSLAM

-Mari brings a unique combination of skills and perspectives to the educational arena.
-JazzSLAM presentations provide a lively and educationally stimulating experience for both students and faculty.
+-Mari brings a unique combination of skills and perspectives to educational and performance arenas.

 JazzSLAM's Guitarist/Lead Vocalist

 Bill Coleman brings super talents and a sense of fun and gracious

 southern hospitality to the JazzSLAM group!
 While living in Kentucky, Bill often gave jazz presentations in schools, and enjoys working with our students.

 Bill returned to South Florida in 1997 and began performing at the Chesterfield Hotel in Palm Beach where he is still today.

 Bill also currently performs at Chops Lobster Bar in Boca Raton.
 He can also be seen with a variety of bands in the area such as "The Kelly Twins Duo", "The Party Dogs Band" and "Fifth Avenue Party Band".
 Bill has taught guitar to groups of 30 elementary school students at Citrus Cove Elementary in Boynton Beach and Golden Grove Elementary in West Palm Beach, Florida.